-Subsequent events: Subsequent events have been evaluated through September 14, 2016, the date the financial statements were available for issuance.
-Through that date there were no events requiring disclosure in the financial statements.
+Subsequent events: Subsequent events have been evaluated through September 19, 2017, the date the financial statements were available for issuance.
+On August 1, 2017, the Foundation transferred all of its ownership in the Classic to an unrelated third party and as a result the Classic is no longer a supporting business entity of the Foundation.